 Learning Management System (LMS)

-The learning management system is a software application for the administration of educational courses as part of remote learning.
-The first LMS appeared in the 1990s and initially was used by universities and colleges.
+The learning management system is a software application for administering educational courses as part of remote learning.
+The first LMS appeared in the 1990s and was initially used by universities and colleges.
 However, now LMSs are used both by corporations for training their employees and by higher education institutions.

 The LMS market is expected to grow to $22.4 billion by 2023.
 One of the key drivers for the LMS market is the adoption of digital education.

 How does an LMS work?

 LMS offers an online learning platform for students or employees to access recorded lectures, courses, resources, and live discussions.

 An online course platform offers video courses from experts in different areas.

 How does the online platform work?

 Users choose online courses by checking out demo videos and reading reviews.
 Then, users get lifelong access to videos and online assessments.
 Usually, this type of e-Learning site provides certificates after course completion.

 These online learning platforms are growing enormously.
 Let’s take Udemy or Coursera as an example.
 In March-April 2020, one of the soft skills Udemy courses surged 231% in popularity, and another 146%.